 Sniper’s vision game is the last of the factors that allow him to be such an effective support.
 We mentioned earlier in the guide that Shrapnel helps with kill attempts in the lane thanks to the vision it provides, but it should never be underestimated in the later parts of the game.
 Its vision is very valuable in the mid game especially, since teams will start to invade each other’s jungles at that point.

-Early game dives are likewise made much easier by Shrapnel.
-Under the cover of night, Sniper and his team can sneak around and pressure mid laners who retreat to the nearby neutral creep camps in particular.
+Use Shrapnel for early game dives as this ability makes it much easier.
+Under the cover of night, Sniper and his team can sneak around and pressure lanes.
+In particular, putting pressure on mid laners who retreat to the nearby neutral creep camps in particularly effective.
 Sniper himself can stay relatively safe thanks to his vision and effective range, allowing his teammates to box out and do most of the dirty work.

 And speaking of night time, another underrated aspect of Sniper is his superior natural night vision.
-Compared to other heroes who have 800 units of night vision, Sniper has 1400—which is almost as much as that of Slark and Night Stalker.
-This gives Sniper a unique advantage every five minutes of elapsed game time, as he can scout ahead in relative safety and even shut down the enemy’s ward game without risking his life.
+Compared to other heroes who have 800 units of night vision, Sniper has 1400.
+This is almost as much as that of Slark and Night Stalker.
+This gives Sniper a unique advantage every five minutes of elapsed game time.
+He is able to scout ahead in relative safety and even shut down the enemy’s ward game without risking his life.
 And of course, his extended night vision also makes it easier to know where exactly to place additional Shrapnel charges when chasing targets down.

 Make sure to abuse this advantage as much as possible.
 Roaming around in the jungle at night time can present gank opportunities, particularly against heroes that are vulnerable to early rotations.
 In the mid game, your long line of sight can also allow your team to initiate from afar and start each teamfight or gank attempt on your own terms.

-Now that we’ve got all that out of the way, we can now move onto the actual game plan for support Sniper and the execution thereof.
+Now that we’ve got the build and the laning phase out of the way, we can now move onto the fun stuff.
+Like the actual game plan for support Sniper and the execution thereof.
 As mentioned in the introduction to this guide, you’ll want to go with your team’s offlaner in most cases.
-There will be instances where you’ll have a safe lane hero that pairs well with Sniper in your draft, though, so this isn’t a hard and fast rule.
+There will be instances where you’ll have a safe lane hero that pairs well with Sniper in your draft.
+So this isn’t a hard and fast rule.

 Generally, you should open with Boots of Speed and a set of Tangoes at the start of the game.
 Put your first skill point into Headshot, as you will be leveraging the bonus movement speed from the boots in order to trade and harass with your lane opponents.
 Headshot is also much better than Shrapnel at level 1 because casting Shrapnel will disturb the lane’s creep equilibrium too much early on.
 So keep it simple and go for Headshot first then take Shrapnel at level 2.

-You’ll want to max Shrapnel first, though, as its scaling per level is really good despite having a fixed mana cost of 50 at all levels.
+You’ll want to max Shrapnel first as its scaling per level is really good.
 Keep Headshot at level 1, but don’t forget to get a value point in Take Aim at level 4.

 If the lane gets pushed towards the enemy tower, your task is to pull the hard jungle camp closest to your tier 1 tower.
-This isn’t really specific to Sniper himself, but is just a good practice in general so that you aren’t always playing in dangerous spots in the lane.
-You don’t have to use Shrapnel for this, though it may be worth doing so if the camp in question is stacked.
+This isn’t really specific to Sniper himself, but is just a good practice in general.
+This is so you aren’t always playing in dangerous spots in the lane.
+You don’t have to use Shrapnel for this.
+Though, it may be worth doing so if the camp in question is stacked.

 Heating Up the Barrel

-As you approach the mid game, you should have yourself some Tranquil Boots and a Magic Stick in preparation for the Aghanim’s Scepter.
-Tranquil Boots allows you to recover health from tanking creep stacks (which you’ll be doing a lot of while farming the Scepter), so they’re our recommendation for your Boots of Speed upgrade.
-Ship out Clarities as needed to keep your farming pace up, and to ensure that your mana pool is always topped up—just in case you need to TP to a lane in order to respond to a gank.
+As you approach the mid game, you should have yourself some Tranquil Boots and a Magic Stick.
+This is in preparation for you to build the Aghanim’s Scepter.
+Tranquil Boots allows you to recover health from tanking creep stacks.
+This will undoubtedly happen as you’ll be doing a lot of farming for the Scepter.
+So they’re our recommendation for your Boots of Speed upgrade.
+Ship out Clarities as needed to keep your farming pace up, and to ensure that your mana pool is always topped up.
+Just in case you need to TP to a lane in order to respond to a gank.

 There is a pit that pub players tend to fall into when playing support Sniper, however.
 A lot of them tend to neglect helping their team in the early game and focus solely on rushing Aghanim’s Scepter.
 While it is true that Scepter is a huge part of what makes this build work in the first place, it isn’t everything.
-The rest of Sniper’s kit should still be used to secure early kills and generally stop greedy lineups from just farming to their hearts’ content.
+Use the rest of Sniper’s kit to secure early kills.
+And generally stop greedy lineups from just farming to their hearts’ content.

 If you succumb to the tunnel vision and do nothing but farm for your Scepter, your team can very quickly get overwhelmed by a draft that can fight early and often.
 You should always be checking the minimap so that you’re aware of the enemy team’s movements.
 Respond accordingly when needed, and your teammates will get the space they need.

 Once you have your Scepter, the real fun begins.
 Look for opportunities to get pickoffs on the map, especially at night.
-Assassinate will feel like it has no cast time whatsoever at this point, so there’s not a lot to think about; just let it rip if there is anyone out of position or someone you need to disable right away such as a hero with a channeling spell.
+Assassinate will feel like it has no cast time whatsoever at this point.
+So there’s not a lot to think about.
+Just let it rip if there is anyone out of position.
+Especially if you see someone you need to disable right away – such as a hero with a channeling spell.

-The extremely low cooldown and absurd range of the spell means that you can spam it at will—especially with the bonus mana from the Scepter.
-Of course, you should still try to stagger the stun from Assassinate accordingly, unless your team needs the damage right then and there.
+The extremely low cooldown and absurd range of the spell means that you can spam it at will.
+Especially if you’ve got the bonus mana from the Scepter.
+You should still stagger the stun from Assassinate accordingly, unless your team needs the damage right then and there.
 Exercise restraint in order to maximize the time the target is disabled.
 Oh, and you can even cast it point-blank if someone is chasing you down.

-In the late game, your job is to stay out of sight or reach, depending on what your opponents have at their disposal in terms of gap closers.
-Hide in the trees during teamfights if possible, or just stay as far back as you can without making yourself useless.
-A late Blink Dagger purchase can work wonders here, as it allows you to instantly teleport to the treeline or create distance as needed.
+In the late game, your job is to stay out of sight or reach.
+Your opponents will work hard on attempting to close the gap between them and you.
+Hide in the trees during teamfights if possible or stay as far back as you can without making yourself useless.
+A late Blink Dagger purchase can work wonders here.
+It’ll allow you to instantly teleport to the treeline or create distance as needed.
 The added mobility is also great since Sniper’s movement speed is terrible as said before.

 You’ll likely notice that the frequent casting of Assassinate in engagements causes issues with your mana pool.
-275 mana per shot is no joke, after all, and Sniper can easily find himself with no gas in the tank when it matters most.
-Aiming for a Kaya and Yasha solves this problem nicely, cutting the mana cost of the spell down to around 240 while also increasing the damage output.
+275 mana per shot is no joke.
+After all, a Sniper can easily find himself with no gas in the tank when it matters most.
+Aiming for a Kaya and Yasha solves this problem nicely.
+This will help cut the mana cost of the spell down to around 240 while also increasing the damage output.

-If your team is facing a high ground push, that is your time to shine.
-Sniper is already one of the best at defending the tier 3 towers, a fact made even more obvious by Assassinate.
-Melee carries, in particular, will be very afraid of walking up the ramp to hit the tower, as they can easily get stunned long enough to get picked off.
-Shrapnel prevents them from escaping if they have no magic immunity or something like a Force Staff, so be sure to use your two spells in conjunction.
+It is your time to shine when your team starts to push high ground.
+Sniper is already one of the best at defending the tier 3 towers.
+A fact made even more obvious by Assassinate.
+Melee carries, in particular, will be very afraid of walking up the ramp to hit the tower.
+They risk getting stunning and picked off if they even try to get close to the tower.
+Shrapnel prevents them from escaping if they have no magic immunity.
+They might pick up a Force Staff to get them out of trouble quickly.
+So be sure to use Shrapnel and Assassinate in conjunction for lethal damage.

 Done correctly, you and your team can stage a comeback effort with well-placed Assassinates.
-Don’t be disheartened by a net worth lead on the other side; hunkering down with support Sniper can pay off over time.
+Don’t be disheartened by the enemies net worth lead; hunkering down with support Sniper can pay off over time.

 As a final note, the talents of choice for this build after level 10 are all the Shrapnel-related ones.
 The others either pale in comparison or are better suited to core Sniper (i.e. +30 Attack Speed).